imandra-ai/cme-mdp/ImandraIssues.md

 First of all I'd do a brief tour to the way I organized everything there.
-:

 I'm starting imandra in this ("CME") folder.

-All the model-related things (things that you want to `:load`) are in the "Model" subfolder.
-Printers and helpers (things that you want to `:load_ocaml`) are in the "Printers" subfolder.
-All the toplevel imandra scripts (like `testgen.ml` ones) are all in the "ImandraScripts".
-There are alsoia bunch of folders related to binary representation reading/writing.
+* All the model-related things (things that you want to `:load`) are in the "Model" subfolder.
+* Printers andhelpers (things that you want to `:load_ocaml`) are in the "Printers" subfolder.
+* All the toplevel imandra scripts (like `testgen.ml` ones) are all in the "ImandraScripts".

+Also there are a bunch of folders related to binary representation reading/writing -- those are not relevant now.

-In order to reproduce the first problem you can jsut do this:
+In order to reproduce the first problem you can just do this:

     :load ImandraScripts/stuck.ml